Pot Stocks, ETFs, Top News And Data From The Cannabis Industry This Week (Sept. 24-28)

 Pennsylvania-based companies have joined forces to conduct medical cannabis, hemp, and cannabidiol (CBD) clinical studies.
 Dr. Bryan Doner, co-founder and Chief Medical Officer at Compassionate Certification Centers, and Dr. Christina DiArcangelo Puller, CEO at clinical research organization Affinity Bio Partners, will lead research initiatives.

-Compassionate Certification Centers is a medical cannabis healthcare network that provides evaluations and continued treatment services for patients.
-Both companies have share a vision for a more inclusive U.S. healthcare system, and believe the partnership will create a foundation for better patient care and future research endeavors.
+Compassionate Certification Centers is a medical cannabis health care network that provides evaluations and continued treatment services for patients.
+Both companies share a vision for a more inclusive U.S. health care system and believe the partnership will create a foundation for better patient care and future research endeavors.

 Khiron Life Sciences Corp (OTC: KHRNF) announced it has signed a memorandum of understanding Chile's leading medical cannabis institution, Fundacion Daya, which is also the holder of Chile's only medical cannabis cultivation license through DayaCann, a joint business venture with AusCann Group Holdings.